dcodesdev/rustfinity.com/challenges/plugin-system/description.md

    - Dynamically load plugins implementing the `Plugin` trait.
    - Allow adding and removing plugins.
    - Execute all registered plugins in sequence.
-3. Address object safety to ensure the system works correctly with trait objects.

 ### Requirements